d2macster/Udacity/Self-Driving-Car/P3-BehaviorCloning-master/writeup.md

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, left and right cameras with augmented steering angles, and artificial shifts to the data ( with corresponding streeting angle adjastements).

-For details about how I created the training data, see the next section.

 ###Model Architecture and Training Strategy

 ####1.
 Solution Design Approach

-For my experiments I used data set provided by udacity, as well as augmented it with extra lapses of driving data collected myself on track # 2 (lines 200 - 217).
+For my experiments I started with a data set provided by Udacity.
+I also collected data from 4 lapses of driving on track # 2 (lines 200 - 217).
 As it turned out later, the first data set was totally sufficient.

 The first step I tried to recreate NVIDIA network.
-I forgot pooling layers and ended up with a network which didt fit on GPU instance.
-This lead to debuging, network visualisation, fixing errors.
-This project had many degrees of freedom, and i wanted to start with a workable network.
+This project had many degrees of freedom, and i wanted to start with a working network.
+My major effort was in image processing / image augmentation.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+I started with the exploration of the udacity data set and understood that most data points have steering angle equal 0.
+This is totally normal because we want to stay close as possible to the middle of the lane.
+My first model trained only on center images tried to maintain steering angle close to 0 and went off track.
+The model was trying to minimize RMSE, and that would happen when the model would output 0 most of the time.

+The situation started to improve when I added left and right camera images and adjasted values for steering angle, which was angle = k*steering + delta (for left image) and angle = k*steering - delta (for right image).

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, the vehicle is able to drive autonomously around both tracks autonomously.

 ####2.
 Final Model Architecture